nav-github3/nav-github3/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Computer Science student and a Full-Stack Developer passionate about building projects and collaborating on innovative ideas.
-I love working with modern technologies to create impactful solutions.<br><br>🚀 Currently, I'm honing my skills through hands-on projects and looking for opportunities to collaborate on exciting developments.<br><br>💼 I'm also seeking an internship to gain industry experience and contribute to real-world applications.<br><br>Let's connect and build something amazing together! 🚀✨
+I'm a Navneet Computer Science student and a Full-Stack Developer<br>🚀 Currently, I'm honing my skills through hands-on projects and looking for Internship<br>Let's connect and build something amazing together! 🚀✨

 ## 🌐 Socials: